dradtke/blog/content/post/gtk-giphy.md

 +++
 date = "2016-03-29T22:03:32-05:00"
-title = "Building a Giphy-Searching App in GTK+ 3" draft = true
+title = "Building a Giphy-Searching App in GTK+ 3"
 +++

 Web applications get all the hype these days, so why not buck the trend and build a desktop application instead?
-In this post I'm going to use Vala and GTK+ to build a simple desktop program for searching Giphy using a search term.
+In this post I'm going to use Vala and GTK+ to build a simple desktop program for searching Giphy, the popular GIF database.

 <!--more-->